Contractarianism & Animal Rights

 What does contractarianism hold for animals?
 Contractarianism asserts that only individuals who comprehend and embrace a contract can have moral rights.
 Thus a social contract excludes people like children and the severely mentally disturbed.
 Animals, like children, cannot understand the rules of a contract and they too are excluded from protection.
 However, whereas sympathetic parents and others who participate in a social contract can protect non-participant people, most animals do not have protectors.
 Only animals who have a special place with humans, like pets, enjoy a measure of protection.
 Thus under contractarianism people have no obligations to treat animals morally or give them rights.

 So what can one make of this philosophy?
 Contractarianism suffers from a number of criticisms.
 Contractarianism can go wrong in practice.
-A powerful minority could distort a contract to favour their own group and by repressing everyone else.
-Contractarianism can be used to enforce totalitarianism, male domination, white supremacy - or speciesism.
+A powerful minority could distort a contract to favour its own group and repress everyone else.
+History is replete with nobility or ruling party members dominating resources and supressing the rest of society.
+Contractarianism can be used to enforce absolute monarchy, totalitarianism, male domination, white supremacy - or speciesism.